projectkerberus/terraform-kerberus-argocd/examples/full-round/README.md

-# Full round Example
+# Full Round Example

-A  full example with the token generation.
+A full example that deploys ArgoCD and generates a token for the service account.

->  It's required a load balancer.
+>  WARNING: In the `values.yml` we define a load balancer to expose an external IP.

 ## Usage